Unveiling Blind Image Restoration Techniques: A Photographer's Guide to Reviving Damaged Images with AI

 Evaluating Restoration Results

 Evaluating the success of blind image restoration requires a keen eye and a solid understanding of image quality metrics.
-How do you know if an AI has truly revived a damaged photo?
+How do you know if an ai has truly revived a damaged photo?

 Objective metrics offer a numerical way to assess image quality by comparing the restored image to a known reference or by evaluating certain characteristics.
 These metrics provide a consistent and quantifiable measure of improvement.